spryker/spryker-docs/docs/acp/user/app-composition-platform-installation.md

 - SCCOS product release [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.html): All the changes required for ACP readiness are already included, but you should still verify them at the project level.
 - Older versions: To get the project ACP-ready, you should complete all steps described in this document.

-{% info_block infoBox "Product version ealier than 202211.0" %}
+{% info_block infoBox "Product version earlier than 202211.0" %}

 If you were onboarded with a version older than product release [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.html), please [contact us](https://support.spryker.com/).